Augusto11C/FlashCards-Serverless/README.md

 ## Authentification system
 This project is also using a fully secured Authentification system through Auth0.

-## Functionality of the application
-This application was built with the objective of helping students in their studies, enabling them to register and store useful information in flashcard format.
-In addition, a feature was introduced making possible to attach images to cards.

 ## How to Connect Local Front-end with the backend server already deployed in AWS
 A version of this website is already running on [].
 To run this application locally follow these instructions: